villekf/OMEGA/README.md

 Due to the same reason as above, maximum number of counts per pixel is 65535 (applies only to GATE data).

-Moving gantry is not supported at the moment.
+Moving bed is not supported at the momen (needs to be step-and-shoot).

 Only cylindrical symmetric devices are supported.

 Attenuation correction can be applied only with attenuation images (e.g. CT images scaled to 511 keV).

 ECAT geometry is supported only with ASCII data.
+ROOT data might also work (untested).

 OpenCL files might fail to build on Linux systems with an error message about GLIBCXX_3.4.XX not found or with an error about "undefined reference to dlopen/dlclose/dlsomethingelse".
 This should be fixed with one of the methods presented here:
 https://se.mathworks.com/matlabcentral/answers/329796-issue-with-libstdc-so-6